generalsle1n/UwUBot/README.md

 At the moment you just need the follwing permissions:
-"Send Message", "Manage Messaged", "Connect", "Speak"
+- "Send Message"
+- "Manage Messaged"
+- "Connect"
+- "Speak"

 ### Installation